karanchahal/karanchahal.github.io/_posts/2018-04-15-Go-:-A-Tour-Of-Concurrency.md

 Hope this helps.
-In the nest post, we can look into some more advanced concurrency patterns.
+In the next post, we can look into some more advanced concurrency patterns.